adamrehn/ue4-docker/README.md

   This typically indicates that the firewall on the host system is blocking connections from the Docker container, preventing it from retrieving the Git credentials supplied by the build script.
 (This is particularly noticeable under a clean installation of Windows Server, which blocks connections from other subnets by default.)
 The firewall will need to be configured appropriately to allow the connection, or else temporarily disabled.
 (Use the command `netsh advfirewall set allprofiles state off` under Windows Server.)

+- **Building the Engine in a Windows container fails with the message `The process cannot access the file because it is being used by another process`:**

+  This is a known bug in some older versions of UnrealBuildTool when using a memory limit that is not a multiple of 4GB.
+To alleviate this issue, specify an appropriate memory limit override (e.g. `-m 8GB` or `-m 12GB`.)
+For more details on this issue, see the last paragraph of the [Windows `hcsshim` timeout issues](#windows-hcsshim-timeout-issues) section below.

 ## Windows `hcsshim` timeout issues